williamngan/pts/guide/md/_0900_Image.md

 # Image

-Why don't we see more interactive and experimental plays with images, even as photos, videos and gifs fill the web?
-Perhaps working with images on html canvas is way harder than it should be — even a common use case, like loading an image and getting the color values of its pixels, proves to be practically tortuous.

-Fret not!
-Pts' [`Img`](#image-img) provides some convenient and straightforward functions to help you experiment with images.
+Working with images in creative coding tends to be challenging and tedious.
+The Img class simplifies the common use cases, from loading and displaying static images to generating dynamic textures.
 Let's take a look.

 ### Loading and Displaying Images

-Let's start a minimalistic example: Load an image and display it on canvas.
-This can be done in 3 lines of code:
+We will start a minimalistic example: Load an image and display it on canvas.
+This can be done in 2 lines of code:

 ```
-const run = Pts.quickStart( "#elemID" );
 const img = Img.load( "/assets/demo.jpg" );
-run( t => form.image( space.pointer, img ) );
+space.add( time => form.image( space.pointer, img ) );
 ```

 ![js:image_load](./assets/bg.png)

 ##### Image credit: "C 50 Last Birds And Flowers" by Kurt Schwitters

-The above example uses the static function [`load`](#image-img) to load an image, and then uses CanvasForm's [`image`](#canvas-canvasform) function to display it automatically when it's loaded.
+The above example uses the *static* function [`Img.load`](#image-img) to load an image, and then uses CanvasForm's [`image`](#canvas-canvasform) function to display it.
+The image will be displayed as soon as it's loaded.

-If you need to manually track when the image is loaded, you can either:
-- access the `img.loaded` property
-- add a callback function to the [`Img.load`](#image-img) function
-- create an Img instance, call its [`load`](#image-img) function and use `async/await`.
+To wait for the image to be ready first, either use the static [`Img.loadAsync`](#image-img) function, or create a blank Img instance and then call the *instance* function [`load`](#image-img).
+An example:

 ```
+(async function() {
-const img = new Img();
+  let img = await Img.loadAsync( "/assets/img_demo.jpg" );
-await img.load( "/assets/demo.jpg" )
+  space.add( time => form.image( space.pointer, img ) );
+})();
 ```

 Once the image is loaded, you can access its properties like width and height and manipulate its data.
 We will be discussing these advanced use cases next.

 ![js:image_load2](./assets/bg.png)

-##### Once the image is loaded, we can access its original width and height, and rescale it to fit the canvas size.
+##### In this example, we access the image's original width and height after it's loaded, and then rescale it to fit the canvas size.

 ### Editing Images